 Finding Faith When It’s Needed the Most

-Readings from the Old and New Testament are like returning to the comfort of an old friend for those who practice Christianity.
+Readings from the Old and New Testaments are like returning to the comfort of an old friend for those who practice Christianity.
 The Old Testament is full of wisdom, strength, and kindness to those with open hearts and minds.
 Whether you’re looking for a passage to include in a free funeral program template or a reading for a funeral, there’s something for everyone.

 Anyone going through a loss is looking for hope.
 Many find that through God and through the Old Testament.
 At the very least, reading these scriptures is a reminder that faith can bring anyone through a difficult time.